Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 I think the pendulum has swung pretty far towards the convenience of index funds, and it may have to swing back a bit at some point.

-Kind of like the proliferation of processed foods- for several decades, processed foods have grown in popularity, due to their cheapness and convenience.
+I view it like the proliferation of processed foods- for several decades, processed foods have grown in popularity, due to their cheapness and convenience.
 But as a consequence, we became very detached from our food, obesity and diabetes rates utterly skyrocketed, our soil is reduced and damaged, we’ve badly stressed the financial sustainability of our healthcare system, and we’ve treated animals like factory products, keeping them sick and confined and laden with antibiotics to keep them alive in hellish conditions.

 Now, whole foods are coming back in vogue, and more people are interested in where their food comes from, how it was produced, and what the ingredients are.